MatsJ/startsiden-oppgave/README.md

 # Interview task
 A task I got after as a part of a jobinterview.

-Basically I was going to convert a given design to to a responsive web site, and create a javascript that renders the menu and content on page load from a json file.
+Basically I was going to convert a given design to a responsive web site, and create a javascript that renders the menu and content on page load from a json file.

 (Still in progress)